 ACTIVITIES AT SABI SABI BUSH LODGE:

-- However, guests aged 4–12 years will find loads to occupy their time at the lodge’s EleFun Centre, including child-friendly vehicle and walking safaris, bush survival techniques, arts and crafts, and a thrilling Junior Ranger Programme!
+Elefun kid's centre- Guests aged 4–12 years will find loads to occupy their time, including child-friendly vehicle and walking safaris, bush survival techniques, arts and crafts, and a thrilling Junior Ranger Programme!